dthyresson/redwoodblog-rbac/README.md

 Publishers might be able to author, edit and delete.

-Admins could do everything -- as well as access user info (but authors, editors, and publisher cannot).
+Admins could do everything -- as well as access user info (but authors, editors, and publishers cannot).

 Users can be assigned roles.
 Given the role, their access to data and perform tasks can be controlled.